A Homeowner’s Guide to Home ExteriorsPublished on Wednesday June 5, 2019

 Put your home’s best face forward

 No matter your budget or style, LONG has the perfect siding option for your home.
 From shake-style shingles to the traditional horizontal tongue-and-groove, we’ll walk you through it all to get your home looking it’s very best.
-Contact us online or call 866-270-7058 to request a quote and schedule an in-home consultation today.
+Contact us online to request a quote and schedule an in-home consultation today.

 Interested in Long Home Products?